outloudvi/tellurmusic/.github/ISSUE_TEMPLATE/recommend.md

 ---
+name: recommend
+about: Recomment a song to me
-title: 'Recommend: '
+title: ''
-labels: recommendation
+labels: type:dicsussion
 assignees: outloudvi

 ---

 Please fill in the infomation in this format: